Shahtarov/mesto-project-plus/README.md

-# Бэкенд Mesto. Каркас API Mesto
+# Backend Mesto.
+Express API

-## Используемые технологии и решения
-- Typescript в качестве основного языка проекта
+## Project Information

+Backend API for the instagram analog service with registration and the ability to share photos

+---

+## The technology stack used

+-  TypeScript
+-  Node js
+-  Express
+-  MogoDB
-- Mongodb и ODM Mongoose для хранения данных пользователей
+-  Mongoose
-- Node.js в качестве среды выполнения

-Перед отправкой работы на проверку убедитесь что она соответствует требованиям проектной работы
+-  Webpack
+-  bcrypt
+-  jsonwebtoke
+-  helmet
+-  validator
+-  winston
+-  celebrate

+---